thomasbubi/sparkles.rs/README.md

 # sparkles.rs
-A simple Raytracer written in Rust for learning purposes
+A simple Raytracer written in Rust for learning purposes.
+This is basically a port of a [C++ project](https://github.com/thomasbubi/sparkles).